How communicators can improve financial literacy—and secure a better seat at the table

-Just the mere mention of math makes many of us to wince.
+Just the mere mention of math makes many of us wince.

 It might seem scary—or even painful—but communicators keen on boosting internal influence and authority must become fluent in financials.

-Karen Vahouny, who teaches a “Fundamentals of Business and Finance for Public Relations Professionals” course at George Washington University, shared helpful tips for math-averse pros at Ragan’s virtual Business Fluency Boot Camp for Communicators on Thursday, July 23.
-She opened with a blunt quote from Peppercomm CEO Steve Cody: “You’ll fail without knowing how to read an annual report, 10K or other basic accounting documents.
-If you’re financially ignorant, you’ll be an afterthought.”
+Karen Vahouny, who teaches a “Fundamentals of Business and Finance for Public Relations Professionals” course at George Washington University, shared helpful tips for math-averse pros at last year’s virtual Business Fluency Boot Camp for Communicators.
+(Don’t miss this year’s event on Jan.
+14!).

 Vahouny explained the “trifecta of financial reporting,” which every communicator should learn how to interpret and analyze.
 The big three include: